 LDOE has received national praise for its rigorous review process, which uses a highly detailed rubric to judge each assessment’s usefulness to teachers.
 It’s a tough system: some of the most widely used assessments rank in the bottom tier.
-Only one other organization has Tier 1 ELA assessments.
-More than half of those reviewed were placed in Tier 3.
+No other organization has Tier 1 math assessments and only one other organization has Tier 1 ELA assessments.
+More than half of the assessments reviewed were placed in Tier 3.

 This means a lot to us as a nonprofit because, unlike assessment vendors, we don’t create assessments to make money.
 We do it to help teachers and leaders boost student learning, to further our mission of increasing opportunity for all students.
 The Tier 1 rating validates that our assessments “exemplify quality,” so our partners can feel confident using them to guide their instructional decisions.

 And, it’s also worth mentioning, we’re intensely proud of our assessment team.
 Everyone at ANet sees how hard they work, the high standards they hold themselves to, and their constant efforts to learn and improve.
 We knew they were great, and so did our partner schools.
 Now the whole world does, too.

 Full marks for content, item quality, and alignment to the standards